Camera app gets the following new features in iOS 5:

 Single-tap focus and exposure lock to compose a picture on the fly.

 You can use the volume-up button to take photos rather than the on-screen button.

 You can check out some screenshots below of the revamped Camera app:

 Photos app gets the following new features:

 Finally, the Photos app gets the ability to create albums right on the iOS device.

 Ability to crop, rotate, enhance, and remove red-eye

 If Photo Stream is enabled in iCloud, the photos taken on one iOS device are automatically synced to other iOS devices.

-None of the new features are earth shattering, but they’ll make the Camera and Photos app a lot more useful for users and features such as ability to create albums, remove red-eye on the iOS device itself, auto-sync to other iOS devices have been some of the most requested features by users.
+None of the new features are earth-shattering, but they’ll make the Camera and Photos app a lot more useful for users and features such as the ability to create albums, remove red-eye on the iOS device itself, auto-sync to other iOS devices have been some of the most requested features by users.